-Fixed ratio zoning is another a means of better protecting its agricultural land assets, as well as the rural character of the Agricultural AG district.
+Fixed ratio zoning is another a means of better protecting its agricultural land assets, as well as the rural character of the R-C Residential-Country zoning district.
 It was developed in rural agricultural communities in southern Pennsylvania in the 1970s as a way of providing farmers with the option of occasional sales of land for development, without triggering large scale development or farmland fragmentation.
 Also known as "density averaging," fixed-ratio zoning can be very effective also in protecting both agricultural lands and ecologically important and scenic lands.

-Fixed-ratio zoning differs from the conventional zoning and subdivision practice of setting minimum lot sizes, (i.e., the 1-acre minimum lot size set by the Town of Cicero in the Agricultural AG zoning district).
+Fixed-ratio zoning differs from the conventional zoning and subdivision practice of setting minimum lot sizes.
 It instead controls the number of lots permitted to be subdivided off a parent tract of land, based on the size of the parcel.
-This "one lot per X acres" approach, - e.g., 5 acres...
+This "one lot per X acres" approach, - e.g. five acres...
 10 acres...
 20 acres of land - has been proven to be a simple but effective way to control density in rural areas and prevent land fragmentation.
 It can also reduce the competition for land between farmers and developers that is a challenge to agriculture elsewhere in New York.